Labeling Neural Representations with Inverse Recognition: Acknowledgements

 \section{Acknowledgements}

 This work was partly funded by the German Ministry for Education and Research (BMBF) through the project Explaining 4.0 (ref.
 01IS200551).
+Shinichi Nakajima was supported by the German Ministry for Education and Research (BMBF) as BIFOLD - Berlin Institute for the Foundations of Learning and Data under the grant BIFOLD23B.
 Marius Kloft acknowledges support by the Carl-Zeiss Foundation, the DFG awards KL 2698/2-1, KL 2698/5-1, KL 2698/6-1, and KL 2698/7-1, and the BMBF awards 03|B0770E and 01|S21010C.